What is Cisco vPC? A Complete Guide to Configuration & Benefits

 How to Configure Cisco vPC

-You must enable vPC and LACP features inside nexus switches.
+You must enable the vpc and lacp features on both Nexus switches.

 Nexus-A and B